anthony-langford/mkultra/README.md

 Bucket is a web application that allows users to search for a movie, restaurant, or book and have it automatically categorized and added to a personalized to-do list for future reference.

-Bucket was built in a Node.js environment on Javascript, PostgreSQL database, Knex, and several APIs including iMDB API, Google API, Wolfram API.
+Bucket was built in a Node.js environment on Javascript, PostgreSQL database, Knex, and several APIs including iMDB API, Spotify API, Google API, and Wolfram API.

 ## Project Setup